gpdowney/Dawn-of-Somethings/src/domination.md

 Example Culture | Only... | &nbsp;
 -- | -- | --
 Shilluk | Sovereignty | The Shilluk reth (South Sudan) had absolute power, but no one else could tell anyone what to do.
-[Chavín de Huántar](/chavin) | Bureaucracy | In this pre-Incan city, shamans had exclusive access to divine truth, but couldn't require obedience.
+[Chavín de Huántar](/chavin) | Bureaucracy | In this pre-Incan city, shamans had exclusive access to divine truth, but couldn't use violence to enforce their cosmology.
-[Olmec](/olmec) | Charisma | Olmec ball players competed to lead, but there was no administrative state to extend their personal control.
+[Olmec](/olmec) | Charisma | Olmec ball players competed to control resources, but there was no administrative state to extend that control.

 ## 2nd-Order States